 The muscle damage we are recovering from and the daily pollutants and life stressors we encounter all conspire to undermine our efforts: all restrict growth and tissue repair.
 So how might we accurately determine the potential detrimental impact all of the above are having on our muscle building progress?
 How might their combined influence interfere with the good work we are doing in the gym?
-One method is to determine our nitrogen balance; the measure of nitrogen in our system minus our nitrogen output.
+One method is to determine our nitric oxide or nitrogen balance; the measure of nitrogen in our system minus our nitrogen output.
 A chemical element found in a range of compounds and which occurs naturally in all organisms (but primarily in proteins and the nucleic acids, RNA and DNA), nitrogen is essential for all life.
 A lack of it, or a negative nitrogen value, is often associated with burns, muscle wasting diseases, serious injuries and periods of fasting.
 A positive value, however, is evident during periods of growth and tissue repair.

 A POSITIVE NITROGEN BALANCE IS WHAT ALL THOSE LOOKING TO PUT ON LEAN BODY MASS MUST AIM TO ACHIEVE.

 This article will reveal how we may boost our nitrogen levels to reap nitric oxide benefits, and how we may also measure them to more precisely determine how anabolic we really are.